Help and support if you’ve recently arrived from Ukraine

 You will be able to make a claim for Universal Credit (UC).
 This is a national benefit paid to people who are out of work or on low pay.
 You will be paid monthly into a UK bank account – see how to open a bank account below.

 How to Apply for universal credit online at gov.uk.
-Please be aware that benefit forms can take time to complete and you may have to wait for a while before your benefits arrive, so we will provide an initial £200 per person in cash, when you arrive.
+Be aware that benefit forms can take time to complete and you may have to wait for a while before your benefits arrive, so we will provide an initial £200 per person in cash, when you arrive.

 Universal Credit can be used to pay for your living expenses, including food, clothing, transport, household bills and anything else you want to buy.
 Your Universal Credit payment is made up of a standard allowance plus more if you have extra needs, for example, if you have children, a disability, a health condition that prevents you from working, or need help paying your rent.
 (When living with your sponsor you should not be asked to pay rent.)